Sustainable and regenerative sourcing

 The SAC is a collection of best practice principles for farming that hundreds of thousands of farmers have used since 2010 to make their operations more sustainable.
 But despite years of implementation, the SAC has not been enough for us to solve all the sustainability challenges in our agricultural supply chain – from decline in soil health to biodiversity loss.
 We recognised a need to go further.

-This is why in 2021 we introduced the Unilever Regenerative Agriculture Principles, which provide guidance on how to nourish the soil, capture carbon and restore and regenerate the land.
+This is why in April 2021 we introduced the , which provide guidance on how to nourish the soil, capture carbon and restore and regenerate the land.
 We aim for these to inspire our business, divisions, brands, our suppliers and peers – and form the basis for regenerative programmes for ingredients in our supply chain.

 Making progress through partnerships

-Our partnerships take a range of forms.
-For example, we’ve worked with a range of stakeholders to help develop internationally-recognised standards and verification systems like the Rainforest Alliance, The Round Table on Responsible Soy and the Roundtable on Sustainable Palm Oil (RSPO).
+We work with a range of stakeholders to help develop internationally recognised standards and verification systems like the Rainforest Alliance, trustea, The Round Table on Responsible Soy (RTRS) and the Roundtable on Sustainable Palm Oil (RSPO).
 We also work with farmers and suppliers, and with consumers to stimulate demand for sustainably sourced ingredients.

-Wherever possible, we’re seeking to move to have better visibility on the ground, which gives us and our stakeholders added confidence that the crops in our supply chain are sustainably grown.
+Wherever possible, we’re seeking better visibility on the ground, which gives us and our stakeholders added confidence that the crops in our supply chain are sustainably grown.

 Sustainable palm oil

-The palm oil industry has a number of sustainability challenges that, as founding members of the Roundtable on Sustainable Palm Oil (RSPO), we have been working for a number of years to address.
+The palm oil industry has a number of sustainability challenges that, as founding members of the RSPO, we have been working to address.

-As a major palm oil buyer, we have a key role to play in transforming the industry to stop deforestation, improve transparency and traceability, and support and enable farmers – especially smallholders – to adopt more sustainable practices.
+As a major palm oil buyer, we have a key role to play in transforming the industry to stop , improve transparency and traceability, and support farmers – especially smallholders – to adopt more sustainable practices.sustainable paper and board

 Our research shows that consumers prefer products made with sustainable oils – so sourcing our oils sustainably can help grow our business as well as reduce our impacts on the environment.

-We source the majority of our soy oil from the US, where soil health and water quality are a particular focus for our farmer programmes.
+In the US, soil health and water quality are a particular focus for our farmer programmes.
 These programmes have supported hundreds of soy farmers to improve soil health, water quality and yields by using regenerative methods such as planting cover crops.

-We can’t make our foods without high-quality vegetables and fruits from all over the world.
-Securing a sustainable supply is a priority for our business.
+We can’t make our foods without high-quality vegetables from all over the world.

 A reliable supply of the best ingredients is essential to the long-term future of food brands that people can trust on taste, nutrition and sustainability.

 With such a wide range of ingredients, we need a diverse supply chain.
-We buy fruit and vegetables from around 500 suppliers, who in turn buy from around 50,000 growers and farmers.
+We buy our vegetables and fruit from around 500 suppliers, who in turn buy from around 50,000 growers and farmers.